 The Hermle clock movement alternative

 Urgos UW7/ series clock movement is no longer made and not available by Clockworks.com.
-However these can often be converted to an equivalent quality new German clock movement.
-The movement numbers off of the old unit can be emailed to us at [email protected] with a picture from the back side.
+However these can often convert to an equivalent quality new German clock movement.

 Urgos UW7/ Conversion requirements

-Instructions for the new movement will be emailed to the customer upon checkout.
-However these are the specific things needed for the conversion aspect alone.
-These are the things that are in addition to what would be needed when going from same to same.
+Instructions for the new movement will be in an email to the customer upon checkout.
+However these are the specific things you need for the conversion aspect alone.
+These are the things that are in addition to what you would need when going from same to same.

 Chime block location

 The chime block may have to move from one place to another.
 This is because the hammer location on the Hermle clock movement may not be in the same location.

 The bim bam units made by Urgos sometimes had the hammer location on the back of the movement.
 The Hermle replacement would have the hammers on the side for the bim bam instead of the back.